chrisjwaddell/bab/README.md

 #### Priority order of settings
 From highest priority to lowest:\
-1 - Command line options - these overwrite all config settings. -i (case insensitive) would overwrite the config file setting.\
+1 - Command line settings - these overwrite all config settings. -i (case insensitive switch) would overwrite the config file setting.\
-2 - Config file options - Create new config files for different purposes.\
+2 - Config file settings - Create new config files for different purposes.\
 3 - *settings.json* config file in the app root directory is the default which contains your default preferred settings.\
 4 - Default settings (factory settings) - These settings are the default variable settings in the oode eg the default output filepath is none, recursive is *true*, the default number of lines after the search match is *3*.